Aveton Gifford: Village shop

 The last privately owned shop in the village closed in 2003.
 Shortly afterwards, with the support of the Parish Council the Aveton Gifford Village Shop Association was formed and a community-owned shop subsequently opened in temporary premises.
 Following extensive fund raising efforts the store was transferred to a purpose built timber-framed building which opened for business in August 2009.

 History

 The area has a long history.
 There are indications that it was occupied in Neolithic times.
 At least three manors within the parish were recorded in the Domesday Book in 1086 (Avetone, Heathfield and Stadbury).
 The bridge across the River Avon is believed to have been completed in around 1440; there have been a number of quays on the river and these have been used for the products of the local lime kilns, to bring goods from Plymouth and later for bringing coal to the village.

 During its history the Avon has seen much fishing and not a little poaching and has provided a source of power to various mills.

-Aveton Gifford is currently a family friendly and quite quaint and small village.
-The primary school even has its own swimming pool, and regular buses come through along with the school bus to the local Kingsbridge Community College every morning and evening.
+Regular buses come through along with the school bus to the local Kingsbridge Community College every morning and evening.